 The Hegau for active people

-The Aachbad is surrounded by marvellous scenery, located directly beneath the Hohentwiel, and offers a wide range of sports and leisure facilities, including a diving tower, a beach volleyball pitch, and an 86-metre-long water slide, as well as a barbecue area, restaurants, and more.
+The Aachbad is surrounded by marvellous scenery, located directly beneath the Hohentwiel, and offers a wide range of sports and leisure facilities, including a diving tower, a beach volleyball pitch, and an 86-metre-long water slide, as well as a barbecue area, a restaurant, and more.

 Throughout the Hegau, there are many outdoor swimming pools, the majority of which are located in highly scenic settings.